ishpreetkaurr/BharatPe-Assignment/README.md

-It contains a basic html and css code to clone BharatPe website with asome customization.
+It contains a basic html and css code to clone BharatPe website with some customization.